Flag of Kazakhstan: Central Asian Revolt

 In 1916, Russia required Muslim people of Central Asia to join Russian military forces.
-Russian colonial regime and economic instability led to the Central Asian Revolt of 1916.
+Opposition to the Russian colonial regime and economic instability led to the Central Asian Revolt of 1916.
 Amongst Kazakhs, Amankeldy Imanov was a leading figure in the revolts.
-He and his associates used a red flag with yellow text; blue half-moon in the top-left; blue bow, spear and an axe crossed on red background.
+He and his associates used a red flag with yellow text, a blue crescent moon in the top-left, and a blue bow, spear and an axe crossed on red background.

 The text on the flag is in Arabic script, since Kazakh's writing system was Arabic prior to 1929.
 The text on the flag says: "Flag of warrior leader, Amangeldi batır" ("Batır" ("Батыр") means "a hero" in Kazakh).

 Alash Autonomy

 During World War I, Russia was exhausted as it was not ready for war.
 This was the reason for the food shortages, which occurred even in major cities like Petrograd.
-First revolution, started because of an economic instability led to the Russian ministers in charge of Central Asia to create the Alash party and found their own autonomy on territory of modern Kazakhstan.
+The first revolution, started because of an economic instability, led to the Russian ministers in charge of Central Asia to create the Alash party and found their own autonomy on territory of modern Kazakhstan.

-Alash state again lacked one agreed flag, however the Autonomy had their proposed flags.
-Alikhan Bukeikhanov and Barlybek Syrtanov proposed the flag with green, yellow, red stripes and white crescent with yellow star in top-left in the draft constitution of the "Country of the Kazakhs" (1911), however, there is not a single historical confirmation of the use of this flag by the Alash Orda (1917–1920).
+The Alash state again lacked one agreed-upon flag, but the Autonomy had multiple proposed flags.
+Alikhan Bukeikhanov and Barlybek Syrtanov proposed a flag with green, yellow, red stripes and white crescent with yellow star in top-left in the draft constitution of the "Country of the Kazakhs" (1911), however, there is not a single historical confirmation of the use of this flag by the Alash Orda (1917–1920).
 The direction of stripes is not mentioned.
-Sometimes people use the logo of Kazak, the journal published by members of Alash, as a flag of the Autonomy.
+Sometimes people use the logo of Qazaq, the newspaper published by members of Alash, as a flag of the Autonomy.
 This variant of flag depicts a yellow yurt on a white background, this flag is mentioned in the "Will of the People" newspaper as approved on 6 June 1918.